Filmmaking Resources: The ULTIMATE List

 5 Must Have Screenwriting Books:

-These are the definitive must have books for every potential screenwriter or filmmaker to read.
+These are the definitive must have books for every potential screenwriter to read.
 Whether you plan on actually writing a screenplay or not, these books are insightful on the core elements of screenwriting and storytelling.

 - Save the Cat: The Last Book on Screenwriting You’ll Ever Need – Blake Synder